PirateGrunt/raw/Installation.md

 layout: page
 ---

-## Installation

 R may be used on any of the popular operating systems available today.
 I've used R on a Windows system, a Mac and in a Linux environment.
-The experience is pretty much the same in every environment, which is one of the fantastic features of the software.
+The experience is pretty much the same everywhere, which is one of the fantastic features of the software.
 In each case, what you'll do is download a file from the internet and then follow the standard process you go through to install software on whichever system you're using.
-For the most part, installation is painless, but there may be limitations placed on you by your IT department.
+For the most part, installation is quick and painless, but there may be limitations placed on you by your IT department.
 I have a few suggestions which I hope can help overcome any difficulties you might experience.

 Note that we strongly recommend installing RStudio as well as R. Install locations for each are given below.